 That night, Le Cure De France was born; and by the morning, there was no going back.

-After six fantastic years, we will be hitting the mountains again in 2020.
+After seven fantastic years, we will be hitting the mountains again in 2021.